 By Cosette from KarsTravels

-Outdoor adventures can spend their days snorkelling in the calm waters, diving to the coral reefs, kayaking through the mangroves, racing around on jet skis, or going deep-sea fishing.
+Key West is an excellent destination for things to do in the East Coast for outdoor adventures.
+They can spend their days snorkelling in the calm waters, diving to the coral reefs, kayaking through the mangroves, racing around on jet skis, or going deep-sea fishing.

 History buffs will appreciate an excursion to Fort Jefferson in Dry Tortugas National Park, a tour of Ernest Hemingway’s home and President Truman’s winter home, or a stroll through the historic cemetery.